 If our cells do not have enough glutathione to deal with the free radicals and toxins then they will be damaged, lose their physiological function, and perhaps even die.

 When would I not produce enough glutathione?

-The second is a chronic deficiency that occurs when some of your cells (e.g. specific tissues or organs) lose the ability to produce enough glutathione to protect themselves against normal levels of toxins and free radicals.
-This is often the case in age-related conditions such as Alzheimer's and Parkinson's diseases.
+The second is an on-going deficiency that occurs when some of your cells (e.g. specific tissues or organs) permanently lose the ability to produce enough gamma-glutamylcysteine (GGC, Glyteine®), and hence glutathione, to protect themselves against normal levels of toxins and free radicals.

 If my cells don't have enough glutathione – what can I do about it?

 You can assist your body restore glutathione to normal levels by taking NAC and glutathione itself.
 Of the three amino acids that comprise glutathione, cysteine is the first one to run out during low glutathione levels.
 Glutathione is produced by two sequential enzyme catalyzed reactions.
 The first reaction combines glutamic acid with cysteine to produce GLYTEINE® (gammaglutamylcysteine) and is catalyzed by the enzyme, glutamate cysteine ligase (GCL).
 The second reaction adds glycine to GLYTEINE® to make glutathione and is catalyzed by the enzyme glutathione synthetase (GS).
 It is the GCL enzyme that impacts normal gamma-glutamylcysteine production.
 The solution seems obvious! – just provide GLYTEINE® to the cells.*

 What are the benefits of eating glutathione rich foods?